BeauMercier/drasticClientPortal/PLANNING.md

 *   **/api/bir/record-file**
     *   `POST`: Records metadata of a BIR file in the `bir_file` table after successful direct upload to Supabase Storage.
 Expects `birId`, `objectKey`, `size`, `mime`, `originalName`, `fileType`.
 *   **/api/admin/project-files/[projectType]/[projectId]**
     *   `GET`: Fetches a list of files associated with a specific project for the admin view.
 Currently, this primarily retrieves files from the `bir_file` table (linked via `business_information_requests`) for `web_design` projects.
-It includes uploader details (derived from the project's client) and file metadata like original name and size.
-Requires Admin role.
+It includes uploader details (derived from the project's client) and file metadata like original name and size. **Crucially, it now generates a temporary signed `download_url` for each file, pointing to the `bir-files` (private) bucket.** Requires Admin role.

 ## UI Components (Duplicated Section - Consolidate Later if needed)